-How To Start CrossFit Training
+How To Start Training

-The CrossFit Affiliate, Box, Or Gym
+The Affiliate, Box, Or Gym

 The second reason I recommend everyone join an affiliate is safety and coaching.
 You will receive instruction, coaching, and guidance through WOD’s and ultimately towards your goals.
 The coaches and staff of a Box are your support team.

-The staff of any good quality CrossFit Box are there to make sure you do the movements properly, safely, effectively, and completely.
+The staff of any quality Box are there to make sure you do the movements properly, safely, effectively, and completely.
 They will help you stay on your diet.
 They will help you with your mobility.
 They want to see you succeed and will personally invest into your results.

 I have seen lives transformed this way and it is why I love doing what I do:

 I live and breathe this lifestyle and I wouldn’t trade it for anything.
 Take it from me, it can change your life.
-You only live once, and my personal opinion is that everyone should be the best they can be physically and mentally.
+You only live once, and my personal opinion is that everyone should be the best they can both physically and mentally.
 I have found no better formula than CrossFit and Paleo.
 Enough said.